A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

-During the split advection of Eq.~(\ref{eqn:characVoF}), the interface is geometrically reconstructed between steps using the PLIC method by Youngs~\cite{youngs1982time}.
-Although the reconstruction process is computationally expensive, the method presented in~\cite{baraldi2014mass} is more efficient than other higher-order VOF methods (e.g., 3D-ELVIRA~\cite{miller2002conservative}) and ensures that the volume fraction obtained by solving Eq.~(\ref{eqn:characVoF}) is conserved.
+During the split advection of Eq.~(\ref{eqn:characVoF}), the interface is geometrically reconstructed between steps using the Piecewise Linear Interface Construction (PLIC) method by Youngs~\cite{youngs1982time}.
+Although the reconstruction process is computationally expensive, the method presented in Baraldi et al.~\cite{baraldi2014mass} is computationally more efficient than other higher-order VOF methods (e.g., 3D-ELVIRA~\cite{miller2002conservative}) and ensures that the volume fraction obtained by solving Eq.~(\ref{eqn:characVoF}) is conserved.
 Therefore, mass is conserved to machine-error precision when the fluid density is constant.
-As reported in Haghshenas et al.~\cite{haghshenas2017algebraic}, this is only achieved by low-order convective schemes as the one used in~\cite{baraldi2014mass}.
-This low-order advection scheme causes smearing of the solution around the interface, which might introduce geometrical errors as the interface is advected by the fluid velocity.
-Nevertheless, in this work volume-conservation properties are favored over higher-order advection schemes and a sufficiently low CFL condition is used to limit the magnitude of these errors.
+As reported in Haghshenas et al.~\cite{haghshenas2017algebraic}, this is only achieved by low-order convective schemes as the one used in Baraldi et al.~\cite{baraldi2014mass}.
+This low-order advection scheme causes smearing of the solution around the interface, introducing geometrical errors as the interface is advected.
+Nevertheless, volume-conservation properties are favored over higher-order advection schemes and a sufficiently low CFL (i.e., Courant-Friedrichs-Lewy) condition is used to limit the magnitude of such errors.

-The VOF method proposed in~\cite{baraldi2014mass} must be extended to allow for mass exchange across the interface and to a compressible formulation since the liquid volume expands as the lighter gas dissolves.
-The equation tracking the reference phase, Eq.~(\ref{eqn:characVoF}), can be rewritten in conservative form as